geo-martino/dbmerger/README.md

 1. Match where names columns are identical.
 2. Check options file for loop columns.
 If only match by names enabled, stop.
 3. Get [column names](#column-names) for first matching condition, i.e., phone numbers.
 4. Loop through each available customer column name from the [settings](#customer-database) and match to all primary database columns for that matching condition.
 If a column is not found in the customer database, skip it.
-Extract their TIDs
+Extract their IDs
 5. Loop back to 3 for each other specified [match conditions](#match-options).
-6. Drop any TIDs that are perfect matches from the uncertain matches.
+6. Drop any IDs that are perfect matches from the uncertain matches.
-7. Drop any TIDs in the other conditions from the missing data matches.
+7. Drop any IDs in the other conditions from the missing data matches.
 8. Match uncertain or missing data matches by medical area.
 Check the column names in the primary database, and their translations stored in the [areas.txt](#areas) file.
 These checks occur similarly to the method in the previous steps.

 ### Resolve Conflicts: Excel
 If the user has opted to resolve by Excel in [settings](#runtime-options), the program exports the matches from the copied dataframe (containing only the processed information) for each of the 3 cases.
 It saves this file in the defined [check](#check) folder with the same filename as the original customer database with suffix '_check'.
 This file is automatically opened for the user.

-The user must then decide which TIDs to remove and save the file.
-The program will then re-import this Excel file, reading the remaining TIDs, adding those to the final match list.
+The user must then decide which IDs to remove and save the file.
+The program will then re-import this Excel file, reading the remaining IDs, adding those to the final match list.
 > **NOTE**: The user must save the file after deleting rows, or the program may keep *ALL* conflicts.

 ### Resolve Conflicts: Program
-Otherwise, if the user has instead opted to resolve conflicts within the program in [settings](#runtime-options), they are shown the conflicting TIDs.
-They are then given the option to view more information on these conflicts in the program window by inputting in TIDs.
+Otherwise, if the user has instead opted to resolve conflicts within the program in [settings](#runtime-options), they are shown the conflicting IDs.
+They are then given the option to view more information on these conflicts in the program window by inputting in IDs.
 The following options are possible:

 - Enter numbers separated by a space e.g. '2 8 9 1000 92857'
 - Enter 'all' to view information on all conflicts
-- Enter 'n' to stop viewing and specify the TIDs they would like to keep
+- Enter 'n' to stop viewing and specify the IDs they would like to keep

-After entering 'n', the user must then enter the TIDs they would like to keep with the following options possible:
+After entering 'n', the user must then enter the IDs they would like to keep with the following options possible:

 - Enter numbers separated by a space e.g. '2 8 9 1000 92857'
 - Enter 'all' to keep all conflicts